JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_06_client_filter_cat.md

 - Decide categories for filter.
     - Josh
 - Implement categories for service providers to list their services as.
     - Josh
+- Add filter functionality on service listings page, with ability to change and clear the filter options.
+    - Josh
+- Add documentations.
+    - Josh
+- Unit testing.
+    - Josh

 # Screenshot(s):